manesorina/MarketplaceApp/README.md

    ○ Reviewable User: A registered user who can list products for sale, make purchases, leave reviews, and receive notifications.

-   ○ Admin: Has higher privileges, including the ability to remove products, reviews, or other users.
+   ○ Domain.Admin: Has higher privileges, including the ability to remove products, reviews, or other users.

 2. Core functionalities include: